Engagement Foundation Review

 Full Audit Delivery

-Start Now — Don't Wait for the Call These don't depend on the rest of the audit and will improve your baseline visibility before we even measure it:
+Start Now — Don't Wait for the Call These technical items don't depend on the rest of the audit and will improve D2L's baseline visibility before we even measure it:

 Before the Call